 The following chart depicts the estimation algorithm that is used in this example.

 Unlike the previous example, the Gain values \( \alpha \) and \( \beta \) are given for this example.
-In the Kalman Filter the \( \alpha \) and \( \beta \) are replaced by Kalman Gain that is calculated at each iteration, but we will learn it later.
+For the Kalman Filter, the \( \alpha \) and \( \beta \) are replaced by Kalman Gain, which is calculated at each iteration, but we learn it later.

 Now we are ready to start a numerical example.

-Consider an aircraft that is moving radially away from the radar (or towards the radar) in a one-dimensional world.
+Consider an aircraft moving radially toward (or away from) a radar in a one-dimensional world.

 The \( \alpha - \beta \) filter parameters are: